Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Revenue is sensitive to the effects of accounting policy
 - Management accounting is more an art than a science

-Accountants worry about revenue recognition basically when a sale should be booked.
+Accountants worry about **Revenue recognition** basically when a sale should be booked.
 - A company may report numbers for its accounts that are different from those used in the business, ex if they want to make it seem like they have more revenue

-However if accounting policy stays the same year over year and business is fairly consistent, this will not make a big impact on the published number
+However if accounting policy stays the same year over year and business is fairly consistent, this will not make a big impact on the published number.
+But changing from a conservative revenue recognition to less conservative will